timmaurice/lovelace-rss-accordion/README.md

     ```

 3.  **Start the development server:**
-    This command will watch for changes in the `src` directory and automatically rebuild the card.
+    This command will build for changes in the `src` directory and rebuild the card.

     ```bash
-    npm run watch
+    npm run build
     ```

 4. In your Home Assistant instance, you will need to configure Lovelace to use the local development version of the card from `dist/rss-accordion.js`.